pchoi-edr/TechEngr-C360-LOS-API-V1.1/request-response-structure.md

 without considering the presence of these unknown attributes to be an error.

-This is by design, since in the future EDR may choose to include these extra attributes in API responses in order to facilitate chaining invocations of our API endpoints with invocations of other services.
+This is by design, since in the future LightBox may choose to include these extra attributes in API responses in order to facilitate chaining invocations of our API endpoints with invocations of other services.
 In some